varunmaitreya/Tutorials/Tutorial 3/Tutorial3.md

 # Traits: Get the forklift move
 Traits are used to add abilities to semantic objects.
-A trait is a enclosed unit that serves one specific task.
+An object trait is a enclosed unit that serves one specific task.
-The name of a trait should describe what its task is.
+The name of an object trait should describe what its task is.
 PADrend offers predefined traits for different tasks.
 For example: There are some traits for different animations.
 Beside the predefined traits you can also write your own traits.
-To get the forklift moving we have to add a key frame animation to it.
+To get the forklift moving, we have to add a key frame animation to it.
 In key frame animation several position (key frames) of the object that should be animated are stored.
 The user transforms the object between two positions (e.g translations, rotations and scalings).
 The animation interpolates form the one position to the other.